 It’s interesting to note that this mechanism could also address some concerns with embedded SIM.
 In the embedded SIM world, operators may have to accept UICC hardware and IMSI/Ki credentials from a much wider set of suppliers than before, with less confidence about their quality.
 Supplier accreditation schemes can give some reassurance here; and if "profile interoperability" is supported – allowing profiles from any subscription manager to work on any UICC hardware – then operators will be able to work with their favourite subscription managers irrespective of the UICC hardware manufacturer.
 But the Ki replacement mechanism described above gives another way to reduce risk: the operator can accept initial Ki’s from vendors they may not entirely trust, but then replace those Ki’s with new ones created directly between the AuC and the UICC, with no involvement from the subscription manager at all.

+The scheme does not address the key issue #2.2 completely since there exists a gap between the time point of long-term key leakage and the time point of updating the long term key.
+We need a solution to decide when the correct time point to update the long-term key is.

 ~ ~ ~ End of fourth text proposal ~ ~ ~